paulrobertlloyd/paulrobertlloyd-v4/src/pages/styleguide.md

 ### Horizontal rule

 The `hr` element represents a paragraph-level thematic break, e.g. a scene change in a story, or a transition to another topic within a section of a reference book.
-The following extract from <cite>Pandora’s Star</cite> by Peter F. Hamilton shows two paragraphs that precede a scene change and the paragraph that follows it:
+The following extract from ""Pandora’s Star"" by Peter F. Hamilton shows two paragraphs that precede a scene change and the paragraph that follows it:

 Dudley was ninety-two, in his second life, and fast approaching time for another rejuvenation.
 Despite his body having the physical age of a standard fifty-year-old, the prospect of a long degrading campaign within academia was one he regarded with dread.
 For a supposedly advanced civilization, the Intersolar Commonwealth could be appallingly backward at times, not to mention cruel.